-It's important to take your medicine at the same time each day.
-This helps you keep a constant, effective level in your blood.
-Skipping doses can trigger a flare-up.
+It's important to keep a regular schedule for your meds.
+Take them at the same time each day.
+They work better if you keep a constant level of medicine in your body.
+Don't skip a dose, because it can trigger a flare.

-If you have an upset stomach or other side effects, call your doctor.
-There are often things you can do to ease side effects.
+If you get an upset stomach or other side effects, call your doctor.
+There are often things you can do to feel better.

-Have you asked your doctor about switching medications?
+2. Have you asked your doctor if you're on the right medicines?

-Have you tried alternative remedies for pain control?
+4. Have you tried alternative remedies for pain?

 Studies show that meditation and biofeedback lower pain for some people and help them handle it better.
 Massage may ease your stress, cut stiffness, and make your joints hurt less.
 Research shows that acupuncture can be helpful for other conditions, but it's not been well-studied for RA.